-The Company's silica sand deposit is extensive as detailed in a National Instrument 43-101 ("NI 43-101") compliant Technical Report dated October 14, 2021.
-This report illustrates the Company could have more than 40 years of silica sand supply of the necessary physical characteristics to support the development of pattern solar glass manufacturing capacity totalling 800 tonne per day nameplate production.
+The Company's silica sand deposit is extensive as detailed in a National Instrument 43-101 ("NI 43-101") compliant Technical Report dated April 9, 2025.
+The contents of this report support the Company's plans to develop pattern solar glass manufacturing capacity utilizing its silica sand supply of the necessary physical characteristics for the operating life of the facilities.